TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 47/Genesis 47.19.md

 ---

-wherefore should we die before thine eyes, both we and our land? buy us and our land for bread, and we and our land will be servants unto Pharaoh: and give us seed, that we may live, and not die, and that the land be not desolate.
+Why should we die before your eyes, both we and our land?
+Buy us and our land for bread, and we and our land will be servants to Pharaoh.
+Give us seed, that we may live, and not die, and that the land won't be desolate."